The Arnewood School

 The Arnewood School is a mixed secondary school and sixth form located in New Milton in the English county of Hampshire.

 The school was converted to academy status on 1 April 2011.
 It used to be a Foundation School with Technology College status, directly controlled by Hampshire County Council.
 However Arnewood continues to coordinate with Hampshire County Council for admissions.

 The Arnewood School offers GCSEs, Level 2 BTECs and a Level 2 VTCT as programmes of study for KS4 pupils.
 Students in the sixth form have the option to study from a range of A Levels, Level 3 BTECs and a Level 2 VTCT.
 The school was judged as "outstanding" by Ofsted in January 2013.
 It was judged as "good" by Ofsted in October 2018.
+It was judged as “inadequate” (the lowest rating) by Ofsted in 2024.
+However, in 2024, the Sixth Form was rated as "good" by Ofsted.

+The current headteacher, Jamie Anderson, was formerly a Deputy Headteacher at Bournemouth School until December 2022, after which he became headteacher at Arnewood.
+Pupils familiar with both schools have recognised some Bournemouth School ethos, methods and slogans (such as “Ready, Respectful, Safe”) being used at Arnewood.